Sarah Burke

 Sarah Jean Burke (September 3, 1982 – January 19, 2012) was a Canadian freestyle skier who was a pioneer of the superpipe event.
 She was a five-time Winter X Games gold medallist, and won the world championship in the halfpipe in 2005.
 She successfully lobbied the International Olympic Committee (IOC) to have the event added to the Olympic program for the 2014 Winter Olympics.
 She was considered a medal favourite in the event.
 Burke died following a training accident in Utah in 2012.

 Early life

 Burke was born in Barrie, Ontario, to Jan Phelan and Gordon Burke, both artists.
 She and her sister, Anna Phelan, grew up in Midland and attended Midland Secondary School.
+Sarah graduated from Howe Sound Secondary School in Squamish, BC, attending its Alternate Program that allowed a flexible schedule to pursue athletics - a program co-founded in the 1980s by Rod Thompson, father of Brody and Marielle Thompson, X Games and Olympic champion.